kyrstl/myGameJing/README.md

 # myGameJing
 **Introduction:** A brief overview of the application/game, its purpose, and its target audience.

 My game is a 3D multiplayer game with 2 teams of at least 1 person that compete against each other.
 The purpose of the game is to be fun, provide happiness and be universally accessible.
-It is also meant to exercise your hands when you move them.
-Competition between the users on the teams encourage active engagement and fosters relationships!
+Competition between the users on the teams encourages active engagement and fosters relationships!
 The target audience of my game is people who like video games and have computers, like students at Harvard Westlake.

 **Value/Use:** A clear and explicit explanation of the value or use provided by the application/game.